 Analyzing Freeport-McMoRan's Unusual Options Activity

-Freeport-McMoRan (NYSE:FCX) shares experienced unusual options activity on Friday.
-The stock price moved up to $37.82 following the option alert.
+Shares of Freeport-McMoRan (NYSE:FCX) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $36.93.

 - Sentiment: BEARISH